-The "Unilateral Emergency Powers Repeal Act" proposes a significant shift in Minnesota's emergency management framework by transferring the authority to declare emergencies from the governor to the legislature.
-Under this bill, the governor's power to declare emergencies and issue orders with the force of law during such emergencies would be repealed.
-Instead, a two-thirds vote in both houses of the legislature would be required to declare an emergency, which would last a maximum of five days unless extended by a similar vote.
-The bill also emphasizes the protection of citizens' rights during emergencies, ensuring that rights such as free speech, religious beliefs, assembly, and the right to operate a business are not infringed upon.
+The "Unilateral Emergency Powers Repeal Act" proposes a significant shift in Minnesota's emergency management by transferring the authority to declare emergencies from the governor to the legislature.
+Under this bill, the governor's power to declare emergencies and issue orders with the force of law would be repealed, requiring a two-thirds vote in both legislative houses to declare an emergency, which would last a maximum of five days unless extended by a similar vote.
+The bill emphasizes the protection of citizens' rights during emergencies, ensuring that rights such as free speech, religious beliefs, assembly, and the right to operate a business are not infringed upon by the governor or state director.

 Statutes affected: Introduction: 12.03, 12.21, 12.25, 12.36, 12.45, 12.61, 14.03, 34A.11, 35.0661, 41B.047, 144.4197, 144E.266, 151.441, 270C.34, 295.50